 Look through the pictures and the descriptions of these listings.
 Evaluating these things can help you think about the types of pictures you want to take, as well as the types of amenities and descriptions you want to include in your FSBO MLS listing.

 You don’t need an agent to sell your home.
 You just need to do your homework and take some great pictures!

 Now, it’s time to secure that FSBO MLS listing!

-MLS listings are typically done by state.
-If you choose to go the FSBO MLS listing route, then you’ll want to check out what’s included for your area’s flat fee listing.
+MLS listings are typically done by the state.
+If you choose to go the FSBO MLS listing route, then you’ll want to check out what’s included in your area’s flat fee listing.

 When you start the MLS listing process, you’ll be able to add some pictures of your home, as well as a description.
 This is where you really want to make your home shine!

 Some of the most important things that buyers are looking for in a home are the number of bedrooms and bathrooms, size of home and property, as well as updates and additions.